 A Brief History

-On Wednesday, November 20, 2013, FX aired the second episode of American Horror Story: Coven to feature Danny Huston as The Axeman of New Orleans, the nickname given to a never identified serial killer responsible for at least eight unsolved murders!
+On Wednesday, November 20, 2013, the cable network, FX, aired the second episode of American Horror Story: Coven to feature Danny Huston as The Axeman of New Orleans, the nickname given to a never identified serial killer responsible for at least eight unsolved murders!

 The Axeman of New Orleans has never been identified or as far as we know even photographed (unless if you believe this Creepypasta…).
 Nevertheless, his crimes and taunts to the press at the time are reminiscent of those of the similarly never identified Jack the Ripper.
 Both the Ripper and the Axeman purportedly sent cryptic letters to the press and American Horror Story even featured one such letter in an accurate voice-over narration of the past episode.
 As with Jack the Ripper’s infamous “From Hell letter” that inspired a graphic novel and film, the Axeman of New Orleans’s most famous letter also claims to have been sent from “Hell”.
 It reads as follows: